mohitsinghs/mohitsingh.in/_content/code/building-a-link-shortner.md

 title: Building a link shortener
 author: Mohit Singh
 date: '2022-07-27'
-excerpt: A while back, I was asked to write a link shortener for a startup.
-It took me a day to come up with a production ready version but I warned them about collisions and other possible limitations.
+excerpt: Journey from a tiny link shortener in Node to a performant and scalable link shortener in Go.
 ---

 A while back, I was asked to write a link shortener for a startup.
 It took me a day to come up with a production ready version, but I warned them about collisions and other possible limitations.
 I used [nanoid][nanoid] to generate IDs.
 They asked me to use Mongo along with Express, and I did so.
 Not the best choice due to limited opportunity of optimizations.